 - notebook and pen or pencil

-This will be a once in a lifetime opportunity, so be sure to book your experience as soon as possible.
+This is a once in a lifetime opportunity to contribute to the conservation of African vultures, so be sure to book your experience as soon as possible.

 IF YOU ARE INTERESTED IN VOLUNTEERING AT VULPRO,

 Please follow these links to gain more information on volunteer preparation as well as volunteer contracts.